-Webinar: Lens of the eye
+Webinars on lens of the eye

 In order to prevent opacification (or clouding of the lens), which, in its advanced stages, is referred to as a cataract, dose limits have been defined for the lens of the eye.
-In April 2011, the ICRP issued a formal statement indicating that tissue reactions for the lens of the eye have dose thresholds that are, or might be, lower than previously considered.
+In April 2011, the International Commission on Radiological Protection (ICRP) issued a formal statement indicating that tissue reactions for the lens of the eye have dose thresholds that are, or might be, lower than previously considered.
 The ICRP therefore recommended a reduction in the equivalent dose limit for the lens of the eye to 20 mSv in a year, averaged over defined five-year periods (i.e., 100 mSv/5 years), with no single year exceeding 50 mSv.
-This recommendation is for nuclear energy workers; the ICRP did not change its recommended dose limit for the lens of the eye for members of the public.
+This recommendation is for worker exposure; the ICRP did not change its recommended dose limit for the lens of the eye for public exposures.

 In alignment with the ICRP's recommendations, the CNSC discussion paper DIS-13-01, Proposals to Amend the Radiation Protection Regulations, proposed to:

 - change the equivalent dose limit for the lens of an eye for a nuclear energy worker from the current limit of 150 mSv to 50 mSv in a one-year dosimetry period

 - add a new dose limit of 100 mSv in a five-year dosimetry period (for the lens of an eye for a nuclear energy worker)

 In 2018 and 2019, three webinars were held bringing together experts to discuss topics related to radiation dose limits for the lens of the eye.
 The first two, held in 2018, were co-hosted by the CNSC and the Canadian Radiation Protection Association.